CEMS Outbound - Curriculum and Graduation Requirements

 (2) Obtain a Master’s Degree from the affiliated graduate school that one belong to at Keio University

-(3) Fulfill the CEMS minimum language requirements: Acquire Oral B2 and Written B1 level in any language, and complete an elementary study of the third language
+(3) Fulfill the CEMS minimum language requirements: Acquire Oral B1 and Written B1 level in one of your second language or your mother tongue, and complete an elementary study of the third language or your mother tongue

 (4) Complete all of the following items in the curriculum